What is Juice Jacking?

 However, if the charging station cannot be avoided, you can use a data-blocker device, which allows for power to go to your phone, but will not allow data to travel in the other direction.
 Popular brands include SyncStop or Juice-Jack Defender.
 A power-only USB cable would do the same thing.

 What to Look For if You Might’ve Been Juice Jacked

 There usually won’t be any immediate sign that your device has been hacked, but there are a few common indicators to look for after even a few hours.
-If malware has been installed, it will be acting in the background so you might notice (1) a sudden change in data usage or battery consumption.
+If malware has been installed, it will be acting in the background so that you might notice (1) a sudden change in data usage or battery consumption.
 Also, because this software is acting without your knowledge, you might notice (2) the phone is much hotter than usual or is (3) taking a long time to complete simple tasks.
-Also (4) seeing any new apps or changes to settings that you didn’t download or make yourself, should raise a serious concern.
-In that case you should immediately delete the app and restore factory settings.
+Also (4) seeing any new apps or changes to settings you didn’t download or making yourself should raise a serious concern.
+In that case, you should immediately delete the app and restore factory settings.